Daily Roundup: Today's Top Stories

 - Add AMR to My Watchlist.

-At the time this article was published Fool contributor Tamara Rutter owns shares of Apple.
-Connect with her on Twitter, where she goes by the handle @TamaraRutter.
-The Motley Fool owns shares of Google and Apple.
-Motley Fool newsletter services have recommended buying shares of Apple, General Motors, Google, Tesla Motors, and Amazon.com, as well as creating a bull call spread position in Apple.
+At the time this article was published Fool contributor Tamara Rutter does not own shares of any companies mentioned in this column.
+Follow her on Twitter using the handle: @TamaraRutter.
+Motley Fool newsletter services have recommended buying shares of Pfizer, eBay, and Amazon.com.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.